Museum-Barberini/Barberini-Analytics/README.md

  make docker-do do='make luigi-scheduler'
 ```

-This will also start http://localhost:8082 where you can trace all running tasks.
+This will also start a webserver on http://localhost:8082 where you can trace all running tasks.

 #### Running the pipeline manually